derekburgess/jaws/README.md

 jaws-compute --api numeric --session latest
 ```

 Do not erase the database between ordinary captures: earlier profile sets provide the endpoint history used by the baseline.
-When a human operator intentionally needs a fresh research dataset, run `jaws-admin plan --database captures`, inspect the exact counts, then pass its full confirmation string to `jaws-admin erase --database captures --confirm 'ERASE captures …'`.
-Destructive administration has no default database and is not exposed through MCP.
+When a human operator intentionally needs a fresh research dataset, run `jaws-admin plan --database captures`, inspect the exact counts, then pass its full confirmation string to `jaws-admin erase --database captures --confirm 'ERASE captures …'`. `jaws-admin audit --database captures` returns the retained administrative audit records.
+Destructive administration has no default database, no web UI, and is not exposed through MCP or the agent laboratory.

 Inspect retention before applying it explicitly: